davidusb-geek/emhass/docs/intro.md

 - A POST call to `action/naive-mpc-optim` to perform a naive Model Predictive Controller optimization task.
 If using this option you will need to define the correct `runtimeparams` (see further below).
 - A POST call to `action/publish-data` to publish the optimization results data for the current timestamp.

-A `curl` command can then be used to launch an optimization task like this: `curl -i -H "Content-Type: application/json" -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.
+A `curl` command can then be used to launch an optimization task like this: `curl -i -H 'Content-Type:application/json' -X POST -d '{}' http://localhost:5000/action/dayahead-optim`.

 ### 2) Legacy method using a Python virtual environment